Imig Music Building

-Yoshiyuki (Yoshi) Ishikawa is a leading bassoonist and pedagogue in United States.
-In demand as a soloist, teacher and chamber musician, he has performed and taught throughout the U.S. and abroad including Europe, Eastern Europe, Asia, Southeast Asia and Oceania.
-He has taught at the most prestigious schools of music and conservatories in the world, including: Sydney Conservatorium in Australia, St. Petersburg Conservatory in Russia, Tokyo School of Music, Royal Northern College of Music in the United Kingdom, Australian National Academy of Music, Hong Kong Academy of Performing Arts, and Taipei National University of Arts.
-He has participated in music festivals in Germany, France, Australia, Japan and Thailand and has appeared as featured gust recitalist and concerto soloist during numerous annual conferences of the International Double Reed Society.
-Ishikawa has served as a judge for international competitions held in the U.S. and abroad, including: the Fernand Gillet-Hugo Fox International Bassoon Competition, the Tokyo Wind and Brass Competition, the Rimsky-Korsakov Competition of the St. Petersburg Conservatory in Russia, the Australasian Double Reed Society competition, the Asian Double Reed Association International competition, and the Wind and Percussion competition of the Moscow Conservatory in Russia.
+In demand as a soloist, chamber musician and a pedagogue, Ishikawa has performed and taught throughout the U.S. and in Europe, Eastern Europe, Asia, Southeast Asia and Oceania.
+He has appeared as featured soloist and presented masterclasses at the most prestigious events and schools of music in the world, including: IDRS annual conferences in US, Europe and Asia; Beijing Conservatory International Bassoon Festival; Australian Double Reed Society Conference; Asian Double Reed Association Conferences; St. Petersburg Conservatory in Russia; Tokyo School of Music; Shanghai Conservatory; Royal Northern College of Music in U.K.; Australian National Academy of Music; Hong Kong Academy of Performing Arts; and Taipei National University of Arts.
+He often serves as an advisor for international competitions and has served as a judge for the most prestigious international competitions including: the Fernand Gillet-Hugo Fox Bassoon Competition; the Tokyo Wind and Brass Competition; the Rimsky-Korsakov Competition of the St. Petersburg Conservatory in Russia; the Asian Double Reed Association International Double Reed Competition; the Australian Double Reed Society Oboe and Bassoon Competition; and the Moscow Conservatory Wind and Percussion Competition in Russia.